 The vibrant wall murals on the streets caught my attention and took me on a circuitous route off Brick Lane and around the neighborhood, eventually arriving back at Brick Lane.
 Apparently many world class graffiti artists have left their mark around these parts.

 The royal monuments and historical government buildings and museums of Westminster is the area of London where I have spent most of my time in the city since this is where many of the major chain hotels are located.
-In contrast, there is residential urban character in Tower Hamlets that reminded me a bit of Camden, west of Regents Park, where we spent some time last year on a trip to London.
+In contrast, there is residential urban character in Tower Hamlets that reminded me a bit of Camden, next to Regents Park, where we spent some time last year on a trip to London.